MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Remove-CauClusterRole.md

 ```

 This command removes the instance of the CAU clustered role that is configured on the cluster named
 CONTOSO-FC1.
-Because the command specifies the *Force* parameter, the cmdlet runs without displaying
+Because the command specifies the **Force** parameter, the cmdlet runs without displaying
 confirmation prompts.

 ## PARAMETERS

 ### -ClusterName
 Specifies the name of the cluster from which to remove the CAU clustered role.
 This parameter is
-only required when this cmdlet is not run on a failover cluster node, or this cmdlet is used to
+only required when this cmdlet isn't run on a failover cluster node, or this cmdlet is used to
 reference a failover cluster different from where the cmdlet is run.

 ```yaml